kelciocajueiro/classic-models/README.md

 * Finish this monolithic application
 * Add an User/Role/Permission feature to the application
+* Implement a CI/CD structure
 * Create a REST API version (another project)
-* Implement a CI/CD structure
-* Create a React client
+* Create a Angular client
-* Create a React Native app